Anastasia: In the final battle, Rasputin gets his minions to rip and tear Anya's ball gown.

 A similar thing happens to Gepetto from Pinocchio.
 When Monstro destroys the raft he loses his shoes and socks and his pant legs rip.

 Peter Pan: Captain Hook's clothes get destroyed in his encounters with the crocodile.
 It's really incredible how the crocodile can eat up most of his clothes without harming him at all, especially considering harming him is presumably what the crocodile is trying to do.
 Also interesting how later on Hook wears the same outfit which got destroyed.

-Tarzan: Jane had this happen to her yellow dress during the very start of the baboon chase.
-As she runs from the baboons, a low branch snags the skirt of her dress and tore a piece off.
+Tarzan: Jane has this happen to her yellow dress during the very start of the baboon chase.
+As she runs from the baboons, a low branch snags the skirt of her dress and tears a piece off.

 Barbarella: This fanservice-heavy movie frequently shows Barbarella getting her clothes torn during her adventures, usually exposing her legs and navel.